sjoeboo/docker_slides/intro/01_slide.md

   * run supervisord. have it run your $things, be it 1, or many.
   * it can restart things 0->forever times. keeps containers from dying.
 * Use Version control.
-* Use your config managment to BUILD your containers, and to run them, but not IN them.
+* Use your config management to BUILD your containers, and to run them, but not IN them.

+!SLIDE
+# Questions?